The European Hotel

 Other of Wolf’s designs that contributed to the city’s built form included the impressive Swan Mechanics Institute and the Jewish Synagogue on Brisbane Street, as well as several prominent residences in Subiaco and the Catholic Presbytery in Peppermint Grove.
 Several of these buildings are no longer standing as the city grew and made way for ‘progress’.

-William Wolf's membership of the Imperial German Institute of Architects listed as part of his international credentials underpin his understanding of the European design aesthetic of the best hotels in Europe and exemplified in his design for the European Hotel by Miss Maud.
+William Wolf's membership of the Imperial German Institute of Architects listed as part of his international credentials underpin his understanding of the European design aesthetic of the best hotels in Europe and exemplified in his design for the European Hotel

 The Derward Hotel